 Material: Polyester 600 D

-Visibility: This is going to be visible to just about anyone unless your legs are specifically situation in a way that covers the gun.
+Visibility: This is going to be visible to just about anyone unless your legs are specifically situated in a way that covers the gun.

 Vehicle Types: Any vehicle that you can use screws, magnets, or sticky tape on.